girls-whocode/remote_admin/README.md

 - [Menu Map](documents/menu_map.md)

 ---
-Welcome to the world of Advanced Remote Resource and Operations Workflow (--/ARROW/==>) 2.0 — where efficiency meets empowerment, and system management becomes a nuanced art.
+Welcome to the world of **A**dvanced **R**emote **R**esource and **O**perations **W**orkflow (--/ARROW/==>) 2.0 — where efficiency meets empowerment, and system management becomes a nuanced art.
 Our application is your conduit to a streamlined, tailored, and effective approach to server administration.

 ## Overview: Navigating the Alpha State
 **NOTE:** As you explore this interface, bear in mind that it's in an EXTREME ALPHA state.
 Many functions are yet to be developed or fully operational.
-Being crafted to elevate my professional responsibilities, I commit to daily updates.
-Last update: [SEP, 2nd, 2023]
+Being crafted to elevate my professional responsibilities, I [commit](https://github.com/girls-whocode/remote_admin/commits/main) to daily updates.
+Last update: [SEP.
+4th, 2023]

 ARROW 2.0 stands as a comprehensive utility tailor-made for system administrators.
 It's designed to facilitate remote management of servers and local systems, presenting a sleek menu-driven interface for an effortless experience.